PATRIOTS* (12-4) vs.COLTS (11-5)

-Chris Joneswent to high school in Brownsburg, Ind., located less than 20 miles west of Lucas Oil Stadium in Indianapolis.
+- Patriots DT Chris Jones went to high school in Brownsburg, Ind., located less than 20 miles west of Lucas Oil Stadium in Indianapolis.

 - Colts K Adam Vinatieri spent nine seasons in New England from 1996-05 and helped lead the team to three Super Bowl Championships.
 Vinatieri connected on last-minute gamewinning field goals in Super Bowl XXXVI vs. St. Louis and Super Bowl XXXVIII vs. Carolina.